Glossary

 Presenter

-Presenter is an object, that takes the request as translated by the router from the HTTP request and generates a response.
-Response can be an HTML page, picture, XML document, file, JSON, redirect or whatever you think of.
+A presenter is an object that takes a request translated by the router from an HTTP request and generates a response.
+The response can be an HTML page, an image, an XML document, a file on disk, JSON, a redirect, or anything you devise.

 Router

-Bi-directional translator between HTTP request / URL and presenter action.
-Bi-directional means, that it's not only possible to derive a presenter action from the HTTP request, but also to generate appropriate URL for an action.
-See more in the chapter about URL routing.
+A bidirectional translator between an HTTP request / URL and a presenter action.
+Bidirectional means that it's possible to derive a presenter action from an HTTP request, and conversely, to generate the corresponding URL for an action.
+More in the chapter on URL routing.

 Snippet

-Snippet of a page, that can be separately re-rendered during an AJAX request.
+A snippet, a part of a page that can be independently redrawn during an AJAX request.

 View

-View is a layer of application, that is responsible for request results rendering.
-Usually it uses a templating system and it knows, how to render its components or results taken from the model.
+The view is the application layer responsible for displaying the result of a request.
+It usually uses a templating system and knows how to display specific components or results obtained from the model.